 I found this.
 It’s presumably a promotion for a performance of Beethoven’s Piano Concerto No. 1 in C, Op.
 15

 Now that’s tacky.
 No one should be sitting on or sprawled-out on a piano.
 There doesn’t seem to be any standards now.
 That’s what happens when one plays to the lowest common denominator.
+Notice she’s displayed on a Yamaha baby grand and not a Steinway & Sons Concert Grand.
+Is there some message in that as well?

 This soft porn scheme doesn’t seem to be attracting young people to the audience based on the audiences I see in performances.
 The thing is: Young people can see reams and reams of “pretty girls” on their phones without having to pay for an expensive concert ticket just to go hear a piano concerto that they have absolutely no interest in just to see one “pretty girl play the piano” half-naked.